EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Additional Results

-In this ablation study, we utilize a static graph hierarchy preprocessed using bi-stride pooling as described in the BSMS-GNN paper~\citep{cao2023efficient}, along with a non-parametric intra-level aggregation function from previous works~\citep{pfaff2021learning, cao2023efficient}.
+In this ablation study, we utilize a static graph hierarchy preprocessed using bi-stride pooling as described in the BSMS-GNN paper~\citep{cao2023efficient} for static hierarchy variants, along with a non-parametric intra-level aggregation function from previous works~\citep{pfaff2021learning, cao2023efficient}.
 Additionally, BSMS-GNN employs unlearnable node degree metrics to generate inter-level aggregation weights, which convolve features based on the normalized node degree for inter-level propagation.
 We show the quantitative RMSE values of Figure~\ref{fig:ablation_model_variants} in Table~\ref{tab:appendix_ablation_amp}.